 We also obtained an understanding of the legal and regulatory framework that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the aggregated financial statements.
-The key laws and regulations we considered in this context included the Companies (Guernsey) Law, 2008 and The International Stock Exchange Listing rules.
+The key laws and regulations we considered in this context included the Companies (Guernsey) Law, 2008.